jestjs/jest/docs/en/Configuration.md

 An array of file extensions your modules use.
 If you require modules without specifying a file extension, these are the extensions Jest will look for.

-If you are using TypeScript this should be `["js", "jsx", "json", "ts", "tsx"]`, check [ts-jest](https://github.com/kulshekhar/ts-jest) documentation.
+If you are using TypeScript this should be `["js", "jsx", "json", "ts", "tsx"]`, check [ts-jest's documentation](https://github.com/kulshekhar/ts-jest).

 ### `moduleDirectories` [array<string>]
 Default: `["node_modules"]`